longlandg/Georges-NC-Knews/README.md

 ## End Points

-The Following end Points are available:
+The following end points are available:

 ```
 GET /api/topics "responds with an array of topic objects"